electronstudio/python_book/chapters/minecraft.rst

 and then run the server again.

-Once server is running, to stop nighttime from happening I suggest you type this at the server console
+Once the server is running, to stop nighttime from happening I suggest you type this at the server console

 ::